RCasatta/firma/README.md

 # Creating a 2of2 multisig wallet p2wsh

 During the following step we are going to create a multisig wallet 2of2 in testnet and we are going to sign and broadcast a transaction.
 It is required a synced bitcoin node.

-First steps we are going to create the master keys
+In the first steps we are going to create two master keys.

 ## Create Master Key with dice

 This step creates a master key using a dice to provide randomness.
-You can skip this step if you already have a master key (`xpriv and corresponding xpub`) or you want to generate it in another way.

 ```
-$ firma-offline dice --key-name dice--faces 6
+$ firma-offline dice --key-name dice --faces 6
 Creating Master Private Key for testnet with a 6-sided dice, saving in "$HOME/.firma/dice.key.json"
 Need 49 dice launches to achieve 128 bits of entropy
 1st of 49 launch [1-6]: